Johannes1023/second-brain-architecture/README.md

 - Owner identity, address, and the role each owner plays (see `Co-Owners/`)
 - Tenant name, contact details, lease terms, deposit amount and where it is held
-- Bank details for rent and deposit transfers
+- Bank details for rent and deposit transfers, rent receipts, loan interest and principal payments
 - Invoices, receipts, and contractor details for maintenance
-- Tax-relevant figures: rent history, operating-cost statements, depreciation
+- Tax-relevant figures: rent history, operating-cost statements, depreciation, deductible expenses (see `Taxes/`)
-- Correspondence history and handover protocols
+- Correspondence history and handover protocols, including correspondence with an external building manager where one exists (see `Property Management/`)

 There is no separate "restricted" tier and no export-time redaction, because every export this vault produces is for a model running on the same hardware the data already lives on.
 If you ever adapt this template to also work with a cloud tool, that assumption breaks, and you would need to reintroduce a filtering step, not remove one.